bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

    The Step will need your:
    * Apple ID
-   * password or, if you use two-factor authentication on iTunes Connect, your application password.
+   * password or, if you use two-factor authentication on iTunes Connect, your app-specific password.

    Don’t worry, the password will not be visible in the logs or exposed - [that’s why it is marked SENSITIVE](/builds/env-vars-secret-env-vars#about-secrets).
 4. [Start a build](/builds/Starting-builds-manually/).